harish2773/GSoC-2023-Work-Product/README.md

   <img src="https://i.imgur.com/fF5RFGo.png" />
 </p>

-### GSoC 2022 Report: Social Street Smart
+### GSoC 2023 Report: Social Street Smart

 #### Summary

-This was the fourth year for Social Street Smart.
-Building upon the work done in the previous year, this year's GSoC tasks were aimed to safeguard users from Malicious URLs and improve their experience.
+This was the fifth year for Social Street Smart.
+Building upon the work done in the previous year, this year's GSoC tasks were aimed to integrate the extension with GPT-3 and implement a rating mechanism for websites to improve their experience.

 Here is a quick summary of the work done over this year: